jasherai/chef-workflow-wiki/customizing-your-workflow.md

 Layout]]. `lib/chef-workflow/tasks/default.rb` just contains a ton of other requires to other tasks.

-Almost all tasks have been deliberately written to only require the dependencies they need to function.
+All tasks have been deliberately written to only require the dependencies they need to function.
 This means that you can tweak it as you please to suit what you actually want to do.

 Let's say you *just* want to upload cookbooks.
 No chef server, no other meta, no testing system, etc. Your rakefile would look something like this instead: